itfanr/ros2-wiki/Windows-Development-Setup.md

 ```

 Note: it is not recommended to build in the same cmd prompt that you've sourced the `local_setup.bat`.

-Note: if you built FastRTPS in your workspace, FastRTPS uses Boost, so the Boost DLLs will need to be on your PATH.
-Otherwise install\bin\talker.exe (for example) will fail to run.
-However, OpenSplice does not use Boost, so install\bin\talker__rmw_opensplice_cpp.exe (for example) will run correctly.

 ## Troubleshooting